Gooongna/AboutDocker/README.md

 * **Base image**: an image you use for your own images.
 You can reuse any image to build your own upon.
 It's based on  a _DockerFile.txt_** file.

+* **Dangling images**: assume you create a dockerfile and build an image with it. and you modified one line and run the same 'docker build' cmd again to create a new images but with the same image_name with previous one.
+Now, for the previous image which now still exits and is called 'dangling images'.

 * **Container**: if you run a Docker image a container is created.
 Imagine a container as a copy of the image that you use and manipulate.

 * **Volume**: this is a path on the host where your container can persist data.
 For example you can delete your container without losing the data in the volume, create a new container and make it use the existing volume.